atonizzo/seatalk_wifi/README.md

 connection needed for the system to work is a 12V from the boat electrical panel.

-The circuit is not fused and it is expected that a 1A fused be provided during the installation.
+The hardware board is not fused.
+It is expected that a 0.5A fast acting fuse be provided on the 12V supply line going to the circuit.
+The 12V wire that powers the circuit should also be fused at the distribution panel or go through an appropriately sized resettable circuit breaker.

 ## <a name="schematic"></a> Schematic
 ![Seatalk_wifi Schematic](pictures/seatalk_wifi.svg)